Vostbur/vostbur.github.io/_posts/2021-07-17-csr-yandex-cloud.md

 There is an awesome manual at this [link](https://cloud.yandex.ru/docs/solutions/routing/cisco) to Yandex docs.

 For my experiments, I ran two instances of CSR1000v.
 I have configured a connection to one of them using SSH.
-Both of them are inerconnected by a local network.
+Both of them are interconnected by a local network.

 ![](/images/csr-yandex-cloud.PNG)